project-gemmi/gemmi/docs/hkl.rst

   (54.5276...+53.4189...j)

-In addition to `d_min` and `rate`, which govern the grid density, DensityCalculator has two more parameters that affect accuracy of the calculated structure factors:
+In addition to `d_min` and `rate`, which govern the grid density, DensityCalculator has two more parameters that affect the accuracy of the calculated structure factors:

 * `cutoff` (default: 1e-5) -- density cut-off in the same unit as the map.
-  It is used to determine atomic radius in which the density is calculated (density in the radius distance should be approximately `cutoff`).
+  It is used to determine the atomic radius in which the density is calculated (density at the radius distance should be approximately `cutoff`).
-  Smaller cutoff means more accurate but slower calculations.
+  A smaller cutoff means more accurate but slower calculations.
 * `blur` (default: 0) -- Gaussian dampening (blurring) factor --
   artificial temperature factor *B*\ :sub:`extra` added to all atomic B-factors (the structure factors must be later corrected to cancel it out).